oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/service-mesh/Linkerd-exploring-traffic-splits.md

 Let's setup the fault injector, this is basically a simple nginx based web server that returns a HTTP 504 error status (Gateway timeout) each time it's accessed.

-First setup the config map for nginx, it defines a config rule for nginx that will always return a 504 error
+First we need to setup the config map for nginx, below is the contents of nginx-fault-injector-configmap.yaml.
+It defines a config rule for nginx that will always return a 504 error

 ```
 apiVersion: v1